mlflow/mlflow/docs/source/projects.rst

     relative paths to absolute paths, as in the ``path`` type.
 Use this type for programs that know how to read from distributed storage (e.g., programs that use Spark).

+action
+    An action string.
+MLflow validates that the parameter is valid.
+Pass an empty string to skip the argument

 .. _running-projects:

 Running Projects